Albert Desbrisay Carter: Service as a fighter pilot

 On 1 October 1917, Carter received an assignment to No. 19 Squadron, where he remained until war's end.
 On 31 October, he opened his career with an Albatros D.V destroyed and another German plane driven down out of battle.
 On 13 November 1917 he became an ace on the third of the six victories he would score that month.
 Also in November, he was promoted to flight commander.
 By the end of the year, on 29 December, he would score his fifteenth and final triumph flying a SPAD.

 His next victories would not come for another two and a half months.
 He had an opportunity when he engaged enemy two-seaters, but was thwarted by a broken gunsight on his new Sopwith Dolphin.
 Then, on 15 March 1918, he destroyed one Pfalz D.III and sent another one down out of control.
 He would score an even dozen times flying the Dolphin, with his final success falling in flames on 16 May 1918.
 His final tally was 14 enemy driven down out of control and 14 destroyed.
 Seven of his victories were shared with other pilots.
 Twenty of his 28 victims were enemy fighters.

 On 18 March, Major Carter was shot down by German ace Lieutenant (Leutnant) Paul Billik.
 Carter fell behind German lines, survived the crash, and was captured.
 He was officially reported Missing in Action on 19 May 1918.
-Hefinished his war in a prisoner of war camp at Karlsruhe, Bavaria.
+He finished his war in a prisoner of war camp at Karlsruhe, Bavaria.
 He received the Distinguished Service Order, while in prison, on 18 July.
 It was followed by the unprecedented bestowal of a Bar, equivalent to a second award, on 16 September 1918.
 He was repatriated on 13 December 1918.